Hepatitis C testing in Ontario

 How testing works

-Testing for hepatitis C usually involves two steps:
+Testing for hepatitis C typically involves two steps.

 Hepatitis C antibodies are proteins your immune system makes.
 An antibody test looks to see if these proteins are in your body.

-• A positive result means you have had hepatitis C at some point.
+• A positive antibody result means you have had hepatitis C at some point.

-• An antibody test does not tell you if the virus is still in your body.
+• An antibody test does not tell you if the hepatitis C virus is still in your body now.

 • Antibodies stay in your body for life, even if:

-• your body cleared the virus on its own, or
+• your body cleared the virus on its own.

 • Once the antibody test result is positive, it will stay positive for the rest of your life.
-It will not become negative, even after cure.
+It will not become negative, even after you've cleared the virus or been cured.

 If your antibody test result is positive, the next step is a viral load test.